Daethyra/OpenDTS/readme.md

+---
 # OpenDTS: Real-Time Domestic Terrorism Threat Detector

-OpenDTS (Domestic Threat Scanner) is an advanced system designed to identify potential domestic terror threats online in real-time.
-It uses state-of-the-art techniques such as sentiment analysis and embeddings to predict if online posts, especially tweets, indicate an intention to commit mass harm.
+#### TLDR: It uses a multi-layered approach with techniques to predict if online posts, especially tweets, indicate an intention to commit mass harm.

+###### OpenDTS (Domestic Threat Scanner) is a project intended to designed to provide analytical insight into hostile sentiment towards user-defined minority demographics.

+---

+## Developer's Thoughts

+The application will do its best to accurately discern true intent to harm versus sarcasm, frustration without the intent to harm, and will make key decisions on multiple different layers comprised of entire models.
+Like the Ada-002 from OpenAI, for example.

+Ideally, the first actual deployment will be a heatmap serving real-time processing data for whatever I choose.

+- OpenDTS is the manifestation of my attempt to help others protect themselves
+- I want it to be a comprehensive open-source cyberspace threat-intelligence platform

+---

 ## Features